julietgolf/vispipe/src/docs/source/guides/funcdict.rst

         }

 .. warning::
-    ``"args"`` can cause conflicts with ``"sig"`` when ``*args`` is not present in the function's signiture.
-This generally occures in 2 ways.
-If a function limits the number of positional arguments with ``*`` in its signiture, a ``TypeError`` can be triggered by passing too many positional arguments.
+    ``"args"`` can cause conflicts with ``"sig"`` when ``*args`` is not present in the function's signature.
+This generally occurs in 2 ways.
+If a function limits the number of positional arguments with ``*`` in its signature, a ``TypeError`` can be triggered by passing too many positional arguments.
 When ``*`` is absent, the members of ``"args"`` can role into keyword arguments.
 This has the potential to cause a ``SyntaxError`` if a keyword is defined somewhere else.

-Inheritence
+Inheritance
 ^^^^^^^^^^^

-Inheritence on function dictionaries works much the same way as datatype inheritence in config files.
-If a datatype higher in the stack has a function defined that shares a name with one defined lower, the ``"kwargs"`` will inherite any ``"kwargs"`` lower in the stack that are undefined.
-All other fields are dirrectly inherited.
+Inheritance on function dictionaries works much the same way as datatype inheritance in config files.
+If a datatype higher in the stack has a function defined that shares a name with one defined lower, the ``"kwargs"`` will inherit any ``"kwargs"`` lower in the stack that are undefined.
+All other fields are directly inherited.